Scotland in the modern era: Industrial Revolution

 Linen was Scotland's premier industry in the 18th century and formed the basis for the later cotton, jute, and woollen industries.
 Scottish industrial policy was made by the Board of Trustees for Fisheries and Manufactures in Scotland, which sought to build an economy complementary, not competitive, with England.
 Since England had woollens, this meant linen.
 Encouraged and subsidised by the Board of Trustees so it could compete with German products, merchant entrepreneurs became dominant in all stages of linen manufacturing and built up the market share of Scottish linens, especially in the American colonial market.
 The British Linen Company, established in 1746, was the largest firm in the Scottish linen industry in the 18th century, exporting linen to England and America.
 As a joint-stock company, it had the right to raise funds through the issue of promissory notes or bonds.
 With its bonds functioning as bank notes, the company gradually moved into the business of lending and discounting to other linen manufacturers, and in the early 1770s banking became its main activity.
 Renamed the British Linen Bank in 1906, it was one of Scotland's premier banks until it was bought out by the Bank of Scotland in 1969.
 It joined the established Scottish banks such as the Bank of Scotland (Edinburgh, 1695) and the Royal Bank of Scotland (Edinburgh, 1727).
 Glasgow would soon follow and Scotland had a flourishing financial system by the end of the century.
 There were over 400 branches, amounting to one office per 7000 people, double the level in England.
 The banks were more lightly regulated than those in England.
-Historians often emphasise that the flexibility and dynamism of the Scottish banking system contributed significantly to the rapid development of the economy in the 19th century.T.
-Cowen and R. Kroszner, "Scottish Banking before 1845: A Model for Laissez-Faire?", Journal of Money, Credit and Banking, vol. 21, (2), (May 1989), pp. 221–31 in JSTOR.
+Historians often emphasise that the flexibility and dynamism of the Scottish banking system contributed significantly to the rapid development of the economy in the 19th century.

 From about 1790 textiles became the most important industry in the west of Scotland, especially the spinning and weaving of cotton, which flourished until in 1861 the American Civil War cut off the supplies of raw cotton.
 The industry never recovered, but by that time Scotland had developed heavy industries based on its coal and iron resources.
 The invention of the hot blast for smelting iron (1828) revolutionised the Scottish iron industry.
 As a result, Scotland became a centre for engineering, shipbuilding and the production of locomotives.
 Toward the end of the 19th century, steel production largely replaced iron production.